Some links in this post may be affiliate links

 Goeppertia elliptica are outstanding plants for your collection.
 You may get these plants online from Etsy (Link to Etsy) or from Amazon (Link to Amazon).

-Goeppertia elliptica only requires repotting when it has become pot-bound.
+Goeppertia elliptica care requires repotting when it has become pot-bound.
 Pruning is necessary to keep it neat and also minimize pest and disease infestations.
 Keep reading for more on these growing conditions and how to achieve them.

-For even growth and prevent lopsided growth, regularly turn the pot to ensure that the plant receives light on all sides.
+For even growth and to prevent lopsided growth, regularly turn the pot to ensure that the plant receives light on all sides.

-Goeppertia elliptica requires high humidity of 60-80% to thrive as low humidity results in brown leaf tips and edges.
+Goeppertia elliptica requires high humidity of 60-80% to thrive.
+Low humidity can lead to brown leaf tips and edges.
 Use a hygrometer to monitor the humidity for the optimum growth of the plant.
-To up humidity, set the pot on a wet pebble tray or grow the plant in a well-lit bathroom and other moist areas in the home.
-Check out these techniques on how to raise humidity for houseplants.
+To up scale humidity, set the pot on a wet pebble tray or grow the plant in a well-lit bathroom and other moist areas in the home.
+Ascertain that there is good air circulation to minimize fungal diseases.

-Feed your Calathea vittata with a balanced, liquid fertilizer every 4 weeks through out the growing season for lush growth.
-Withhold feeding in the cold season as growth is minimal and feeding at this time can lead to fertilizer burn.
+Feed your Calathea vittata with a balanced, liquid fertilizer every 4 weeks through out the growing season (spring and summer) for lush growth.

 Repot Calathea vittata every 2-3 years at the beginning of the growing season when it becomes root-bound.
 Take care not to injure its delicate roots.